Dynamic Synaptic Modulation of LMG Qubits populations in a Bio-Inspired Quantum Brain: Results

-To obtain a clearer picture of how synaptic depression affects the behavior of the collective states in the present quantum-brain model, we computed the evolution of the linear entropy $S_L$ for different values of $\tau_r$.
-Figure~\ref{fig:SL_depresion} compares the temporal evolution of the linear entropy $S_L(t)$, and the corresponding power spectra for three increasing levels of synaptic depression.
-In the absence of depression (top row), $S_L(t)$ displays fast and highly regular oscillations, alternating between low-entropy episodes associated with the extrema of the collective spin dynamics and high-entropy intervals in the transition regions among these low-entropy states. { When depression is introduced (middle and bottom rows), a pronounced asymmetry emerges between high- and low-entropy levels, indicative of an imbalance in the transition periods between non-excited and excited states, and vice versa, which in turn results in different time scales for the intervals of high entanglement.
+To obtain a clearer picture of how synaptic depression affects the behavior of the collective states in the present quantum-brain model, we computed the evolution of the von Neumann entropy $S_L$ for different values of $\tau_r$.
+Figure~\ref{fig:SL_depresion} compares the temporal evolution of the von Neumann entropy $S_L(t)$, and the corresponding power spectra for three increasing levels of synaptic depression and when synaptic facilitation is not present (i.e. $U(t)={\cal U}=0.5 $ and $\tau_f=0.$).
+In the absence of depression, i.e. $\tau_r=0$ (top row), $S_L(t)$ displays fast and highly regular oscillations, alternating between low-entropy episodes associated with the extrema of the collective spin dynamics and high-entropy intervals in the transition regions among these low-entropy states. { When depression is introduced, i.e. $\tau_r>0$ (middle and bottom rows), a pronounced asymmetry emerges between high- and low-entropy levels, indicative of an imbalance in the transition periods between low-activation and high-activation states, and vice versa, which in turn results in different time scales for the intervals of high entanglement.
 This conclusion is corroborated by analyzing in parallel the power spectrum of $S_L(t)$, which, in the absence of depression, exhibits a dominant, narrow, high-frequency peak associated with a well-defined frequency, a clear periodicity and, ultimately, a single characteristic time scale for the high-entropy intervals.
 By contrast, as depression increases, this peak shifts to lower frequencies and additional harmonics emerge.
 Furthermore, the main maximum broadens, revealing a progressive blurring of the dominant entropy oscillation and a larger dispersion of the characteristic frequencies.
-This behavior is consistent with the emergence of longer entanglement or transition periods (in particular during the passage from non-excited to excited states) and with a less sinusoidal signal, compatible with a persistent population imbalance between the extreme collective states.
-Taken together, these results indicate that synaptic depression generally slows down and blurs the near-periodic dynamics of the system and, on average, favors more highly entangled states. }
+This behavior is consistent with the emergence of longer entanglement or transition periods (in particular during the passage from low-activation to high-activation states) and with a less sinusoidal signal, compatible with a persistent population imbalance between the extreme collective states.